markusmoenig/Eldiron/docs/docs/creator/docks/tile_picker_editor.md

 - apply or clear that source on geometry
 - open the pixel editor or node graph editor via [Edit / Maximize](/docs/creator/actions/#edit--maximize)

+For single tiles, **Edit Tile Meta** can also assign an alias.
+That alias can then be used anywhere a `tile_id`-style source is accepted, alongside UUIDs and palette indices.

 The currently selected source is used by the **Apply Tile** button in the dock toolbar, by **Clear Tile**, and by tools such as [Rect](/docs/creator/tools/rect).

 ## Sources